-Want to take the leap and turn that fantastic idea into a flourishing business?
-Here’s what you need to know and who you need to get in touch with about funding options for your startup business.
+Want to take the leap and turn that fantastic idea into a flourishing business – or your startup into something bigger?
+Here’s what you need to know and who you need to get in touch with about small business funding in South Africa.

-The South African Government is a firm supporter of job creation and entrepreneurship in South Africa.
-It offers various types of funding for small businesses:
+The South African Government offers various types of funding for small businesses:

 - Grants: Grants are awarded in percentages.
 A 100% grant means no repayment, whereas a lower percentage grant requires the remaining balance to be repaid by the grant recipient.